John F. Long: Other endeavors

 Long offered to donate land for a sports stadium to be built in the West Valley twice.
 The first time he offered to donate sixty acres of land near 75th Avenue and McDowell Road in 1986 when Phoenix was considering building a stadium in order to attract a team to the area.
-He would offer land again in 2000 for the Cardinals to build a stadium, when they were looking to move out of Sun Devil Stadium.
+He would offer land again in 2000 for the Arizona Cardinals to build a stadium, when they were looking to move out of Sun Devil Stadium.
 He offered forty acres at 99th Avenue and Thomas Road in Avondale, only about three miles from the Cardinals' current home, State Farm Stadium, in Glendale.

 Long was also a big advocate for the development of the West Valley Recreation Corridor.
 The corridor would have run 42 miles from Lake Pleasant in Peoria to Tres Ríos in Avondale.
 It would have been a cooperation between numerous West Valley cities: Avondale, El Mirage, Surprise, Glendale, Youngtown, Phoenix, and Peoria.

 Some of Long's philanthropic ventures included donating labor and material for filling potholes on more than five hundred miles of streets in West Phoenix in the 1980s, as well as put up money to help the state improve the Beeline Highway in the 1990s.
 Long is also responsible for building and donating twenty-one townhouses to be used by the city of Phoenix's Affordable Housing Program, built and donated an Alcoholism Rehabilitation Center, and for donating 60 acres of land and lending Phoenix $10 million for Maryvale Baseball Park.
 The Maryvale Samaritan Medical Center received a $1.5 million donation from Long for a childbirth center.
 Being an Arizona native, he also frequently donated to the Arizona Historical Society Museum and other historical organizations in the state.
 He donated two-hundred forty acres of land to Glendale in order for the city to build Glendale Municipal Airport as part of his expansive effort to build the West Valley.
 Long was among the supporters and financial benefactors that helped establish ASU West; he has also given to the university's architectural and communications schools on its main campus.